Casimir Lefaucheux

 Casimir Lefaucheux ([kazimiʁ ləfoʃø]; 26 January 1802 – 9 August 1852) was a French gunsmith.
-He was born in Bonnétable and died in Paris.
+He was born in Bonnétable, France and died in Paris, France.

 Casimir Lefaucheux obtained his first patent in 1827.
-In 1832, he completed a drop-barrel sporting gun with paper-cased cartridges.
+In 1832, he completed a drop-barrel sporting gun with paper cartridges.

 Lefaucheux is credited with the development of one of the first efficient self-contained cartridge systems.
-This 1836 invention, featuring a pinfire mechanism, followed the pioneering work of Jean Samuel Pauly in 1808-1812.
+This 1835 invention, featuring a pinfire mechanism, followed the pioneering work of Jean Samuel Pauly in 1808-1812.
 The Lefaucheux cartridge had a conical bullet, a cardboard powder tube, and a copper base that incorporated a primer pellet.
 Lefaucheux thus proposed one of the first practical breech-loading weapons.

-In 1846 Benjamin Houllier improved on the Lefaucheux system by introducing an entirely metallic cartridge of copper brass.
+In 1846, Benjamin Houllier improved on the Lefaucheux system by introducing an entirely metallic cartridge of copper brass.

-In 1858 the Lefaucheux pistolet-revolver became the first metallic-cartridge revolver to be adopted by a national government, becoming the standard sidearm of the French Navy.
+In 1858, the Lefaucheux pistolet-revolver became the first metallic-cartridge revolver to be adopted by a national government, becoming the standard sidearm of the French Navy.